CARA-ch/emed-service-guide/docs/other/upcoming_changes.md

 		- Improved display of dosage when quantity is provided but not the when.
 		- Added display of active ingredients (if provided) under the medication name.
 - Updated codes from the Swiss EPR to use the values from the 202406.2-stable release.
 See [ITI-41](../transactions/iti41.md) to verify some of the values.
+- Added antivirus scan capabilities.
+PDFs attached to files uploaded to the eMedication service might now be scanned for threats before being accepted.
+This will work as follows depending on the different environments.
+For both ws-pmp-int and ws-pmp-dev, a local ClamAV service will be used for scanning.
+If the binary does not pass the scan or if the scan fails for whatever reason, the submission will be rejected.
 - Misc. improvements, fixes and better audit log generation.

 ### PMP v0.4.13